 Dr Janet Wilson has been a specialist in Sexual Health and HIV at Leeds, UK, since 1991.
 She has been on the World Executive Committee of the International Union against Sexually Transmitted Infections (IUSTI) since 2007 and became President of IUSTI in July 2019.
 She is a Past-President of the British Association for Sexual Health and HIV (BASHH) and was a member of the group producing the 2019 BASHH National Standards for the Management of STIs.
 She is also co-author of several IUSTI and BASHH guidelines.
-Her main areas of research are the clinical application an

-Mycoplasma genitalium, and managing recurrent vaginal infections and infections in pregnancy.
+Her main areas of research are the clinical application and cost-effectiveness of diagnostic tests for chlamydia, gonorrhoea and Mycoplasma genitalium, and managing recurrent vaginal infections and infections in pregnancy.